Muralikrishna-Shivadi/dash-manufacture-spc-dashboard/README.md

 `dash-manufacture-spc-dashboard` is a dashboard for monitoring read-time process quality along manufacture production line.
 This is a demo of Dash interactive Python framework developed by [Plotly](https//plot.ly/).

+## Migrated - not actively updated

+This app has been migrated to [dash-sample-apps](https://github.com/plotly/dash-sample-apps).

 ## Screenshots
 ![initial](img/Screen_Shot.png)